christianoestreich/blog/source/_posts/2011-11-03-redis-hashsets-performance.markdown

 really worth while I am assuming the number would need to be at least 4 digits long as the compression would only be a byte going from 3 to 2 (33%) as opposed to going from 4 to 2 (50%).
-Five and six digit ids will both reduce to 3 chars, seven and eight to 4, etc.  I am doing�� a 2->1 reduce�� and have to pad the odd length keys with a 0 in effect giving you (n) and (n-1) having the same number of bytes in memory (where n = all even length keys).
+Five and six digit ids will both reduce to 3 chars, seven and eight to 4, etc.  I am doing a 2->1 reduce and have to pad the odd length keys with a 0 in effect giving you (n) and (n-1) having the same number of bytes in memory (where n = all even length keys).